 If Clark’s advice hasn’t spooked you from considering a store credit card, there are some additional things you should know about them before you proceed.

 1. The Difference Between Co-Branded and In-House Store Credit Cards

-You can break down the store credit cards into two main categories: In-house store credit and co-branded credit cards.
+You can break down the store credit cards into two main categories: in-house store credit and co-branded credit cards.

-In-house store credit cards are designed solely for purchases made at a specific retailer.
+In-house store credit cards are designed solely for purchases at a specific retailer.
 If you apply for one of these, it will have no spending power beyond that particular store and its app or website.
 Clark’s advice above applies to this type of card.